- As of November 2022, it is estimated that 2,550,615 bitcoins (or 13% of the total supply) have been lost.

 It is estimated that Satoshi Nakamoto, the pseudonymous creator of Bitcoin, mined approximately 1 million Bitcoins.
 After disappearing in 2011, the mined bitcoins have not moved in over 10 years and are considered permanently lost by many analytics companies when estimating the number of lost Bitcoin.
 According to notes from discussions with Satoshi Nakamoto, it is believed that these coins may have been left as an acknowledgment of the private self-custody Bitcoin was built for.

 As the identity of Satoshi Nakamoto remains a mystery it is still unclear if these bitcoins will ever become accessible.
+But you can still inspect Satoshi's wallet address to see the number of Bitcoin held in the wallet.

 When Is A Bitcoin Lost?